 On March 30, 2023, the Company borrowed \$93.0 million under the Credit Line, which bore a variable interest rate.
 The funds from this borrowing were used to repay outstanding indebtedness under the 2023 Notes as discussed above under the Convertible Senior Notes Due 2023.
-During the six months ended June 30, 2023, the Company repaid the total principal balance of \$93.0 million under the Credit Line and the interest incurred on the Credit Line of \$0.7 million.
-As of June 30, 2023, there was no outstanding debt under the Credit Line.
+As of June 30, 2023, the Company repaid the total principal balance of \$93.0 million under the Credit Line and the interest incurred on the Credit Line of \$0.7 million.
+As of September 30, 2023, there was no outstanding debt under the Credit Line.